 When the system detects DQ7 has changed from the complement to true data, it can read valid data at DQ7-DQ0 on the following read cycles.
 This is because DQ7 may change asynchronously with DQ0-DQ6 while Output Enable (OE#) is asserted low.
-Figure 19, Data#Polling Timings (During Embedded Algorithms), in the "AC Characteristics" section illustrates this.
+Figure 19, on page 34, Data# Polling Timings (During Embedded Algorithms), illustrates this.

-Table 6 shows the outputs for Data# Polling on DQ7.
+Table 6 on page 23 shows the outputs for Data# Polling on DQ7.
 Figure 5 shows the Data# Polling algorithm.